Nogent-le-Rotrou , Eure-et-Loir tourism & sightseeing

 The part of the castle that is not protected from attack by the natural slope also had a substantial moat (now empty) to reinforce its defences.
 The castle is as impressive for its position as for its structure - it is on a raised plateau with views across the valleys of the Perche in all directions.

 The castle was abandoned from the 17th century onwards, until it was bought by the town then in part restored in recent years.
 Inside the Chateau at Nogent-le-Rotrou you can also see a museum dedicated to the history of the town and the Perche region.

 Other highlights in Nogent-le-Rotrou

-Between the castle and the old town is a long series of steps added in the 16th century called the Saint Jean Marches.
-It is in the region around the bottom of these steps and along Rue du Paty that many of the most impressive historical buildings in Nogent-le-Rotrou can be seen, typically in renaissance style dating from the 16th and 17th centuries.
+Between the castle and the old town is a long series of steps added in the 16th century called the Saint Jean Marches: follow these to reach the historic old centre of the town.
+It is in the region around the bottom of these steps and along Rue du Paty that many of the most impressive historical buildings in Nogent-le-Rotrou can be seen, typically in renaissance style and dating from the 16th and 17th centuries.

 The 16th century Maison du Bailli on Rue Saint-Laurent is one of our favourite medieval buildings in Nogent.
 Also take a look at the facade of the Chapel of Saint-Jacques (once part of a larger church) with its roman style entrance.